testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 The castle we have built is your app.
 And the main entrance is your language `main` function.

-One way to implement teleports is to implement more than one `main` file with its own `main` function.
+One way to build teleports is to implement more than one `main` file with its own `main` function.

 ```java {title: "Java example of Chest Teleport"}
 class ChestTeleport {